-Due to Covid-19, our campus is closed, but our admissions staff are still hard at work to provide the best virtual alternatives to the campus experience.
+Due to Covid-19, we are limiting the number of on-campus visitors, but our admissions staff are still hard at work to provide the best virtual alternatives to the campus experience.
 Here, you'll find opportunities to chat with a counselor, tour the campus and hear from our faculty.

 Connect with Us

 While there's nothing better than being here for yourself, we still want to share the beauty of Hanover with you any way we can!

 Join us online for one of our unique virtual admission presentations followed by a Q&A session with a member of our Office of Admission staff.
 Not only will you learn more about the basics of Hanover, you will have the chance to ask your personal questions through our chat box.